QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/d/d.md

 ## Transcribing Audio / Video from Interactive Data Collection

 If your research involves certain types of interactions with human beings (e.g., conducting surveys, interviews, focus groups; doing oral histories), you may choose to create an audio or video recording of those interactions.
-If you do so, you may then chose to “transform” those recordings into text.
+If you do so, you may then choose to “transform” those recordings into text.
 The process of doing so is called “transcribing.”

 ### Why Transcribe?